If you are interested in pursuing a PhD with me, please submit your application to our online application system and drop me an email.

 I like to combine techniques from mathematics, computer science, and engineering to attack difficult problems.

 One longstanding interest of mine is what I call "program synthesis for performance."
 For functionality of mathematical nature we aim to automatically generate highest performance code from a high level mathematical description.
 In Spiral, we have built such a generator for the domain of linear transforms.
 The project combines techniques from mathematics, programming languages, symbolic computation, compilers, and machine learning (short overview).
-We are currently expanding this project in several directions.
+We are currently expanding this project in several directions:

-Other current research directions
+Other current and recent research directions

-How to Write Fast Numerical Code (CS:
+Spring 2016: How to Write Fast Numerical Code (CS:

 Check out the pub, a tool for maintaining publications and presenting them on the web.